Trucker Mobile Phone Plans

 Careful consideration should be given to the following:

-Bottom line is double check any free roaming claims by any cell phone company to see if this hidden fee will bite you on first phone bill.
+Bottom line is double check any free roaming claims by any cell phone company to see if this hidden fee will bite you hard on the first phone bill when you discover this unadvertised trick that bites hard.

-Check to see if a data plan is included with the monthly package plan in the event you use the cell phone to access the internet.
-Many companies charge extra or require you to sign up for a data plan to transmit data such as email and files.
+Check to see if a data plan is included with the monthly package plan in the event you use the cell phone or one of their access cards to access the internet.
+Many companies charge extra or require you to sign up for a data plan to transmit data such as email, faxes and files.

 Remember, once you sign the contact you will be stuck.